 - Keep mooring lines, tow lines and other obstructions clear of the steering system. - Keep the steering system's moving parts clean and lubricated. - Regularly inspect the steering system for kinks, damage and corrosion.

 Refer to Basic Maneuvering, in this section, for additional steering information.

+RIGHT TURN

+Turn wheel to right-Stern

+will move to left.

+LEFT TURN

-LEFT TURN Turn wheel to left-Stern will move to right.
-BACKING TO LEFT Turn wheel to left-Stern will pull to left.
+Turn wheel to left-Stern

-RIGHT TURN Turn wheel to right-Stern will move to left.
+will move to right.